ale13131/ebay-scraper/README.md

 2. Item names with a ',' character will cause the csv to add an extra column
 3. Numbers are represented as a String and not a double/float

+This was made in like a day or so, so excuse the poor coding